 Grab a hole puncher (single, three hole punch, etc.) and cut out two types of paper dots:

 - First, hole punch as many neon dots as you can for each color you are using.
 These paper dots will be the tops of our lego blocks.
 So punch a lot of dots.

-- Next, it’s time to add dimension to the lego bricks.
+- Optionally, add dimension to the lego bricks by adding some shading.
 Dig into your scrapbooking paper or use scraps for this.
 Find a gray color or a duller color which is similar to your neon colors.
 For instance, if you are using neon orange, chose a duller color of orange (in this case, we used orange construction paper).
-We think this is some type of optical illusion, but when using these two tones of color together (bright and duller), the duller color starts to look gray.
-What we are trying to achieve here is shading.
-It gives the lego bricks dimension.
+When using these two tones of color together (bright and duller), the duller color starts to look gray helping us achieve a type of shading to add dimension to our Lego piece.

 Now that you have your dots, glue the duller looking dots to the strips of neon paper.
 Try to lay the circles equidistant from each other.
-See above.
 If you have a tool to help pick up and arrange the tiny paper dots, now is the time to use it.
 Tip: we used crafting toothpicks to help pick these tiny dots up.
 You could dip it in candle wax and let it cool down.
+Sometimes you just have to find a quick hack.
 Here, we attached a rubber encasing—the kind that protects new gel pens but must be removed upon use.
 Has anyone done this?!
-We are proud of this hack.
+We are proud of this hack because it works.

-Anyways, after you are done gluing the first layer of duller-colored dots, start gluing the neon color dots slightly off center.
-The key here, however, is to create dimension.
-So do not glue directly on top.
+After you are done gluing the first layer of duller-colored dots, start gluing the neon color dots slightly off center.
+Do not glue directly on top.
 Glue slightly off-center to create a shadow effect.
-Doing it this way makes the legos come alive and look three dimensional.
+Doing it this way makes the Legos more three dimensional.

 When you are done doing this, arrange the blocks on your card.
 When you’ve settled on a design.
 Glue it all down.